mapcrafter/mapcrafter/docs/configuration.rst

     **Default:** default texture directory (see :ref:`resources_textures`)

     This is the directory with the Minecraft Texture files.
-The renderer works with the Minecraft 1.6 Resource Pack file format.
+The renderer works with the Minecraft 1.6 resource pack file format.
 You need here:

     * directory ``chest/`` with normal.png, normal_double.png and ender.png
     * directory ``colormap/`` with foliage.png and grass.png